tjcreedy/metamate/README.md

 # NUMTdumper
+NUMTdumper is undergoing final testing, the code is not currently in a usable condition.
+Please do not try to use it!
-NUMTdumper is undergoing final testing, it's almost ready for release and use - watch this space.
+It's almost ready for release and use - watch this space.

 The paper for NUMTdumper is in review:  Andújar, C., Creedy, T.J., Arribas, P., López, H., Salces-Castellano, A., Pérez-Delgado, A., Vogler, A.P. & B.C.
 Emerson (in review).
 NUMTdumper: a self-validating method for generating reliable haplotype data from mtDNA metabarcoding.
 Methods in Ecology and Evolution.